teresa-chow/guides-and-manuals/markdown.md

 <details>
   <summary><h3>Images</h3></summary>

-  > You can add an _Image_ either by linking to its source, or by uploading it by dragging and dropping, selecting or pasting it.
+  > You can add an _image_ either by linking to its source, or by uploading it by dragging and dropping, selecting or pasting it.

   ```
   ![Planet Earth](https://images.unsplash.com/photo-1614730321146-b6fa6a46bcb4?auto=format&fit=crop&q=80&w=2874&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D)